 With so many guides explaining how to learn Mandarin Chinese for beginners, it’s important to realize that some things are outside the realm of language, but will have an even bigger impact on your eventual outcome.

-Motivation management is vital.
+When you start learning Chinese, motivation management is vital.
 And your habits will predict your success.
-So find tools and methods that keep motivation high and are pleasant enough to use that you build daily habits around them.10 Sounds to be Aware of when Learning Chinese - Consonant Pronunciation
+So find tools and methods that keep motivation high and are pleasant enough to use that you build daily habits around them.
+Good luck!